jina-ai/executor-evaluator-ranking/README.md

 - `attribute_fields` (Union[str, Tuple[str]], default ('tags__id', )): The fields names to be extracted from the `matches`.
 This relies in `DocumentArray` `get_attributes` API to extract these fields.
 For every `metric` this field should be the field where the `Document` identifier can be found.
 For `ndcg` the relevance field is also needed.
 - `evaluation_name` (str): The name of the evaluation to set for the `documents` evaluated
-- `default_traversal_paths` (str): Fallback traversal path in case there is not traversal path sent in the request.
+- `default_access_paths` (str): Fallback traversal path in case there is not traversal path sent in the request.

 ## Prerequisites